The Devil In My Bed: Excerpt

 Book 1: His Return

-Trouble walked into the Black Gator on the heels of a storm the likes of with Beau Monde hadn’t seen in years.
+Trouble walked into the Black Gator on the heels of a storm the likes of which Beau Monde hadn’t seen in years.
 It swept across the sleepy Louisiana town in a fury of hail, thunder and lightning.
 Upending vehicles and flattening trees, it thickened the air with the kind of humidity that filled lungs solid in one breath.
 It tore at the edges, crept along sidewalks and back alleys, long fingers that sought out every nook and cranny so not one inch was left untouched.
 The storm produced so much water in such little time the riverbanks overflowed and flooded homes, spewing gators and filth and other dark things into the streets.

 Later, folks would talk about it in whispers, calling it the storm of the century.
 And maybe they were right.
 Maybe there wouldn’t be another one like it for one hundred years.
 But it was more than just a storm.
 It was alive with something.